eliseekn/laravel-react-todo/README.md

 # laravel-react-todo

-A pratical example of a ToDo monolith application with Laravel (API) and React
+A pratical example of a ToDo monolithic application with Laravel (API) and React